1.0 POLICY STATEMENT

 4.7 FACULTY MEMBERS WITH STUDENTS’ GUARDIANS

-Faculty members should try to see through bodies and organisations that institutions maintain contact with the guardians of their students and send reports of their performance to the guardians.
+Faculty members should try to see through bodies and organizations that institutions maintain contact with the guardians of their students and send reports of their performance to the guardians.
 Whenever necessary, meet the guardians in meetings convened for the purpose for mutual exchange of ideas and for the benefit of the institution.

 4.8 FACULTY MEMBERS AND SOCIETY Faculty members are required to: